 Cost Share Contribution Limitations

-Expenses that use the following Object Codes are typically not allowed to be used as Cost Share:
+The following types of expenses are typically not allowed to be used as Cost Share:

 More detail on allowable and unallowable sources of non-FEC cost share.